swanky-rt/Student-Navigator/final_project/MLP/README.md

 ## System Architecture

-We implemented the architecture proposed in the project plan[cite: 32, 131]:
+We implemented the architecture proposed in the project plan:

 1.  **Encoder:** We utilized `sentence-transformers/all-MiniLM-L6-v2` to convert text into high-dimensional semantic embeddings (384-dim).
-This model was chosen for its optimal balance of speed and semantic understanding.
+We chose this model because it has an optimal balance of speed and semantic understanding.
 2.  **Classifier:** A custom **Multi-Layer Perceptron (MLP)** acts as the decision head.
       * **Input:** 384 dimensions
       * **Hidden Layer:** 64 units with ReLU activation